DataDog/documentation/content/en/security/cloud_security_management/guide/eBPF-free-agent.md

 {{% /collapse-content %}}

-{{% collapse-content title="eBPF-free solution with ptrace" level="h4" %}}
+{{% collapse-content title="eBPF-less solution with ptrace" level="h4" %}}
-Some environments have eBPF disabled, such as serverless compute engines that abstract away the underlying infrastructure, including the kernel, like AWS Fargate.
+Some environments use instances with old kernels that do not have eBPF at all.
 The ptrace solution is provided for these environments.

-The ptrace solution has the same features as the eBPF agent:
+The following features are not available in the eBPF-less agent:

 - Security profiles, providing:
   - Anomaly detection